raylorliu619-arch/raylorliu619-arch.github.io/README.md

 # Hi!

 This website will be dedicated to notes on various physics texts.
 All credit goes to the authors and the wonderful resources linked in both the notes and solutions.
 I am merely someone who is spending time trying to put together these things.
+Also, big shoutout to Google Gemini, a good friend, a helpful chatter.

 ## [Quantum Field Theory for the Gifted Amateur](<Tom Lancaster, Stephen J. Blundell - Quantum Field Theory for the Gifted Amateur-Oxford University Press (2014).pdf>)